byronwall/byronwall.github.io/_posts/2020-10-17-react-portfolio.md

 date: 2020-10-21
 ---

 I have been using React for the last 4 years for side projects and at work.
-This page summarizes all of the projects I've built using React.
+This page summarizes a sample of the projects I've built using React.
 Over the last 4 years, I have progressed significantly in building React apps.
 My two "flagship" projects were built in the last 2 years working at Allison Transmission.
 Those include a data analysis platform and an interactive hydraulic schematic tool.
 Unfortunately, I can only describe those projects and not share sources.
 Other projects for personal interests include an offline Hacker News reader, a family recipe and cooking site, and an RSS reader for news sites.

 My typical setup: